 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-If you are planning on a career or university course in the areas of Maths, Physics, Engineering or Computer Science – or if you just really love learning maths – then the Maths and Further Maths 2 A-level package might be for you!
+If you are planning on a career or university course in the areas of Maths, Physics, Engineering or Computer Science – or if you just really love learning maths – then the Maths and Further Maths 2 A-level package might be for you.

 This means you would study the normal A-level in Mathematics followed by a specialist Further Maths A-level aimed at bridging the gap to careers and university courses with very large maths contents.
-This A-level contains a lot of maths most other students will never even need to think about but forms an essential part of higher study.
-If you are looking at the most selective Russell Group Universities then this may even be required as part of your offer or just a highly desirable subject to support your application.
+This A-level contains a lot of maths that most other students will never even need to think about, but forms an essential part of higher study.
+If you are looking at the most selective Russell Group Universities then this may even be required as part of your offer, or just a highly desirable subject to support your application.

 In Further Maths you will then go on to study: